Types of Aid

 The Pennsylvania Higher Education Assistance Agency (PHEAA) administers the Pennsylvania (PA) State Grant Program.
 This program is a financial assistance program that provides funding to eligible Pennsylvanians and helps them afford the costs of higher education at the undergraduate level.
 A PA State Grant is based on financial need and awarded to those students who meet the eligibility requirements.
 To determine eligibility, students must complete the Free Application for Federal Student Aid (FAFSA) form by May 1st and respond directly to PHEAA’s request for any additional information.
 For more information, visit www.pheaa.org.

 International students may be eligible for limited institutional grant funding.
-International students should submit an International Student Certification of Finances (PDF)opens in a new window to be considered for financial aid.
+International students should submit an International Student Certification of Finances to be considered for financial aid.

-Also, as required by the Higher Education Opportunity Act, Bryn Athyn College has adopted a Code of Conduct (PDF)opens in a new window that describes our expectations of integrity while working with students/parents and private lenders.
+Also, as required by the Higher Education Opportunity Act, Bryn Athyn College has adopted a Code of Conduct that describes our expectations of integrity while working with students/parents and private lenders.

 Bryn Athyn College operates on a trimester system, therefore financial aid funds are usually disbursed in thirds.
 Financial aid funds will appear on a student’s billing account as “anticipated financial aid” until approximately a week or so after the add/drop period has ended.
 This will allow for any financial aid award revisions that may be necessary due to a student’s change in their enrollment status prior to their financial aid awards being credited, including both grants and loan to their billing account for the term.